uvalib/guides/testing/README.md

 ## SauceLabs

 We use this testing environment to test across multiple operating systems and devices which we know our patrons are using.
 Make sure you follow the [directions for integrating Sauce with WCT](https://github.com/Polymer/tools/tree/master/travis#wct-with-sauce).
 The access key required for this is found in the SauceLabs account under the settings.

 The secure keys added to the Travis YAML file are repository specific.
 So don't try to copy a Travis config file from one repo to another.

+The various operating system and devices to be tested on SauceLabs should be configured in the WCT configuration file so that Travis can automate the process.